 A country ruled by foreign rulers is usually deprived of a proper education system.
 Our country is no exception, the system of education, introduced by the British Government in India was inadequate and aimed at producing a large number of clerks.
-After independence, India has been trying to restructure its educational system to suit the needs of technological and industrial development of our country.
+After independence, India has been trying to restructure its educational system to suit the needs of the technological and industrial development of our country.
 Several commissions under the chairmanship of well-known educationists have been set up from time to time.

-The Right to Free and Compulsory Education Act (RTE) was implemented on April 1, 2010, and is a giant leap towards universalization of education in India.
+The Right to Free and Compulsory Education Act (RTE) was implemented on April 1, 2010, and is a giant leap towards the universalization of education in India.
 According to this law, the state shall provide free and compulsory education to all children of six to fourteen years of age.
 Article 21A of the constitution says “The state shall provide free and compulsory education to all children of the age of six to fourteen years in such manner as the State may, by law, determine“.

 Earlier, compulsory education for the children in the 6-14 years age group was a part of the Directive Principles of State Policy.
 In December 2002 the Fundamental Right to Education Bill was framed, and the bill was made a law on April 1, 2010, and India afoot the historic step of providing the right to free and compulsory education where nearly one crore children were put in school.
 This revolution involves a budget of Rs 1,71,484 crore over five years.

 Today, the state is seen as the chief provider of education.
 From April 1, 2010, onward, it became incumbent upon the state to provide children in the age group of 6 to 14 years not just free schooling but quality education as well.
-No child shall be held back, expelled or required to pass a board examination till class VIII.
+No child shall be held back, expelled, or required to pass a board examination till class VIII.

-There must be 25 percent reservation for poor children even in private and minority schools.
+There must be a 25 percent reservation for poor children even in private and minority schools.
 There must be one teacher for every 30 students.
-No direct (school fees) or indirect cost (uniform, test books, mid-day meal, transportation) need to be borne by the child or parents to obtain elementary education.
+No direct (school fees) or indirect costs (uniform, test books, mid-day meal, transportation) need to be borne by the child or parents to obtain elementary education.

 India is a late entrant to the group of countries that have legislated for compulsory education.
 The Right to Education is recognized as a human right by the United Nations.
-Most countries in the West had enacted laws, making elementary education responsibility of the state.
+Most countries in the West had enacted laws, making elementary education the responsibility of the state.
 The UK was one of the last countries in Europe in 1870 to make it the state’s responsibility to provide compulsory education.
 It was after this that Gopal Krishna Gokhale in 1911, urged the Imperial Legislative Assembly to confer on the Indian people the Right to Education.

 In the Asian region, Japan, China, South Korea, Malaysia, and Mauritius have similar laws.
 The duration of compulsory education has however varied.
 In its immediate neighborhood, India will be the first with such a law.